rtol/ClimateEconomics/index.md

+## Climate Economics
-## Economic analysis of climate, climate change, and climate policy
+### Economic analysis of climate, climate change, and climate policy

 This is the resource site for [Richard Tol's](https://www.ae-info.org/ae/Member/Tol_Richard) textbook _Climate Economics_.